yunhao-tech/Course_project/Causal Inference/Readme.md

 The aim of this course is to present  the available methods to perform causal inference from observational data.

 Below is a summarization of pratical Python codes both during lectures and labs.
 You can also find the my `Course summary`.
 The `Reference book` is a very good introduction to causal inference, which may interest you.
+The [tutorial online](https://matheusfacure.github.io/python-causality-handbook/landing-page.html) is also useful.

 ---